rage/java-programming/data/part-2/4-methods.md

 <!-- Jos metodia kutsuttaessa parametriksi määritellään lauseke, evaluoidaan lauseke ennen metodikutsua.
 Yllä lauseke evaluoituu arvoksi `3` ja lopullinen metodikutsu on muotoa `tervehdi(3);`. -->

-If an expression is used as a parameter for a method, that expression is evaluated prior to the method call.
+If an expression is used as a parameter for a method, the expression is evaluated prior to the method call.
 Above, the expression evaluates to `3` and the final method call is of the form `greet(3);`.

 <!-- <programming-exercise name='Yhdestä parametriin' tmcname='osa02-Osa02_23.YhdestaParametriin'> -->